matthias-geier/cargobull/README.md

 Sets a proc taking one argument and expects a return that is afterwards offered to the dispatch caller.

-THis feature transforms the output data before passing them back to the caller.
+This feature transforms the output data before passing them back to the caller.
 It can be used to transforming ruby data into JSON.

 ### transform_out

 Returns nil or the transformation proc.

+### default_path=

+Sets the path that should be returned as default when a request for files is 404.

+### default_path

+Returns nil or the default path.

 ## Autoload options